Merton's optimal investment problem with jump signals: Optimal Investment Strategy

 \subsection{A solution for power utility}

-In order to solve problem (\ref{optimizationproblem}) explicitly, let us restrict to the case where the investor's risk aversion is described by a power utility function: for some relative risk aversion constant $\alpha>0$; the case $\alpha=1$ corresponds to $\log$-utility and is omitted for ease of presentation.
+In order to solve problem (\ref{optimizationproblem}) explicitly, let us restrict to the case where the investor's risk aversion is described by a power utility function: for some relative risk aversion constant $\alpha \in (0,\infty)\setminus\{1\}$; the case $\alpha=1$ corresponds to $\log$-utility and is omitted for ease of presentation. \begin{thm} Let the investor have power utility preferences~\eqref{eq:powerutility} and suppose that